 The widow gets a share that is equal to that of the son.
 If there exists more than one widow, they collectively take one share that is equal to the son’s share and divide it equally among themselves.
 This widow should have been of a valid marriage.
 In the case of Ramkali v.
 Mahila Shyamwati AIR 2000 MP 288, it was held that a woman who was in a voidable or void marriage, and that marriage was nullified by the Court on the death of the husband, would not be called his widow and would not have rights to succeed to his property.

-If the widow of a predeceased son, widow of a predeceased son of a predeceased son or the widow of a brother has remarried, then she shall not be given the term of ‘widow’, and will not have the inheritance.
+If the widow of a predeceased son, or the widow of a brother has remarried, then she shall not be given the term of ‘widow’, and will not have the inheritance.

 Class II heirs

 The Class II heirs are categorized and are given the property in the following order:

 - Son’s Daughter’s son